jbahamon/CTM/README.md

 - Wings That Cross Time.mp3
 - World Revolution.mp3

-# Copyright, licensing, etc.
+## Credits, Acknowledgments, Legal

 Use my code for whatever you want.
-Chrono Trigger and all of its characters are property of Square-Enix.
+Chrono Trigger, its setting, and all of its characters are property of Square-Enix.
 This creation/adaptation was made for entertainment, not for profit.
 If you want to host this, modify or use it for your own purposes, try to contact me first.

-# Credits and Acknowledgments

 Thanks to:

 - My friends and family, for supporting me all this time.